ibbles/LearningUnreal/Content Browser.md

 Many assets are created from the right-click menu in the Content Browser, either in an empty space or on an Asset that can be used as a parent for new assets.
 Asset are imported using the Import button at the top-left of the Content Browser.

+The Content Browser is organized much like a file system, with folder and files.
+A tree view can be opened on the left hand side of the Content Browser.
+The Content Browser has multiple roots, i.e. places where it searches for assets.
+The main one is named `Content`, this is the assets that are part of the currently open project.
+There is also a `Plugins` folder for the assets that has been added to the project as a [[Plugin]].
+There is also an `Engine` folder for assets that came with the Unreal Engine installation.

 Assets that has a visible representation, such as [[Static Mesh Asset]], [[Texture]], and [[Sound]] get an icon when the Content Browser > Settings > View Type has been set to Tiles.
 Sometimes the preview isn't loaded, to force it right-click on the problematic asset.